At the first signs of hair loss

 In summing up, the team said: “Beware of marketing ploys.
-Celebrity endorsements, apparent links to fashion and luxury such as ‘London, Paris & New York’ on the bottle, and distinctive product design can all heavily influence us.”
+Celebrity endorsements, apparent links to fashion and luxury such as ‘London, Paris & New York’ on the bottle, and distinctive product design can all heavily influence us

 What well-made versions of these products can do, however, is to keep hair clean and healthy, and in some cases can help those with damaging hair breakage

 .
-Different conditions - and even different people - require different treatments, which is why anyone concerned about hair fall is advised to visit a dedicated clinic as soon as they can so that a professional diagnosis can be made.
+Different conditions - and even different people - require different solutions, which is why anyone concerned about hair fall is advised to visit a dedicated specialist as soon as they can so that a professional diagnosis can be made.
 From there the appropriate recommendations can be made for suitable treatments, as well as any supplementary hair growth supporting products

 Belgravia often includes a supply of premium shampoos and conditioners with certain courses and, whilst these can help with the condition of the hair and certain scalp problems, these are an ancillary benefit and do not combat hair loss.